willkg/blog/posts/mozilla/input_2014q2.rst

 I'm putting this in its own section because it's intriguing.
 I'll write another blog post about it later in July as things gel.

-On Thursday, a couple of days after d3 training that Matt organizied, I threw together a better GET API for Input feedback responses.
+On Thursday, a couple of days after d3 training that Matt organized, I threw together a better GET API for Input feedback responses.
 It's not documented, it probably has some bugs and it's probably going to change a bit, but the gist of it is that it lets you more easily build